Car industry struggles to solve air bag explosions despite mass recalls

 That would go beyond the manufacturing glitches that Takata and Honda previously identified.

-But Takata did not admit that there were safety defects to these inflators, saying currently available information does not indicate that. “(N)either Takata nor the vehicle manufacturers conducting these field actions would be expected to admit that its product contain such a defect,” the company said in the letter.
+“Takata is committed to the highest standards of safety for our customers and their customers,” Takata Chief Executive Shigehisa Takada said in the statement.
+“Takata is committed to ensuring the safety and functionality of its air bag inflators, and we strive to avoid any malfunction.”

-A Takata spokeswoman could not immediately comment on Monday on how many more vehicles could additionally become target of recalls.
+Takata spokesman Alby Berman said he could not comment beyond the statement.

-Takada is the son of Juichiro Takada, who took his Tokyo-based family run business from seat belts into the production of air bags from the late 1980s.
+Takada, who could not be reached directly for further comment, is the son of Juichiro Takada, who took his Tokyo-based family run business from seatbelts into the production of air bags from the late 1980s.

 Like other suppliers, Takata relies on auto manufacturers to make the final determination on the scope and timing of recalls and has typically left disclosure of defects to them.